Kaila Methven: Life and career

-KFC Heiress
+Chicken heiress

 In 1960, Kaila's maternal grandfather, Stanley Methven, founded a company, Rainbow Chicken Unlimited, which in the 1980s at one time supplied 90% of the chicken sold by Kentucky Fried Chicken.
 Following the release of the KFC-produced short film, A Recipe for Seduction, Vanity Fair noted of Methven:

 Methven found aspects of the film itself to be "very vulgar and definitely not something that the Methven family would ever approve of".